nicoquant/Econometrics-from-Scratch/README.md

 # Econometrics & Statistics
 Econometrics models from scratch

-# LinearRegression.py
+# Linear_models.py
-This file show how to implement a linear regression from scratch using gradient decent as well as the closed formula.
+In this file, you will find an interpretation using the gradient descent technic to estimate and predict using linear, lasso and ridge regression.
+For the linear and ridge regression, you'll also find the close form formula.

 # ARIMA Models.py